Chriss0309/NeuroChatBot/README.md

 Scalable and Modular Design: The chatbot's architecture is both scalable and modular, facilitating easy updates and customization according to specific user needs or preferences.

-Getting Started:

-To get started with NeuroChatBot, clone this repository and follow the installation instructions provided in the README.
-The setup guide will walk you through installing dependencies, training the model, and launching the chatbot.

-Contribute:

-NeuroChatBot is an open-source project, and contributions are warmly welcomed.
-Whether you're looking to fix bugs, enhance features, or propose new functionalities, your input is valuable.
-Check out our contributing guidelines for more information on making contributions.